yeoldegrove/osism.github.io/docs/advanced-guides/testbed.md

 # Testbed

-💡 With the Testbed, it is possible to run a full OSISM deployment on an existing OpenStack environment such as Cleura or REGIO.cloud.
+💡 With the OSISM Testbed, it is possible to run a full Sovereign Cloud Stack deployment on an existing OpenStack environment such as Cleura or REGIO.cloud.

+OSISM is the reference implementation for the infrastructure as a service layer in the [Sovereign Cloud Stack](https://scs.community) (SCS) project.
+The OSISM Testbed is therefore used in the SCS project to test and work on the Instrastructure as a Service layer.

 The OSISM Testbed is intended as a playground.
 Further services and integration will be added over time.
 More and more best practices and experiences from the productive